 The predicted conventional subsidence parameters vary across the Study Area as the result of, amongst other factors, variations in the depths of cover, seam thickness and overburden geology.
 To illustrate this variation, the predicted profiles of conventional subsidence, tilt and curvature have been determined along Prediction Line 1, the location of which is shown in Drawings Nos.
+MSEC833-10 to MSEC833-13.

-MSEC769-10 to MSEC769-13.
-The predicted profiles of conventional subsidence, tilt and curvature along this prediction line, resulting from the extraction of the proposed longwalls, are shown in Fig. C.01, in Appendix C.
+The predicted profiles of conventional subsidence, tilt and curvature along Prediction Line 1, resulting from the extraction of Longwalls B1 to B3, are shown in Fig. C.01, in Appendix C. The predicted profiles are the same based on both the Previous Layout and the Extraction Plan Layout.